svjson/launch-goblin/README.md

 or inform the project setup, and this will be enabled as the project matures.

 ## Version History

+### 0.1.4 - Grouped key legends + Docker Compose fix - 2025-11-19

+- Fixed issue when docker compose failed to launch due to references to missing services in configs
+- Grouped footer keyboard legend into categories

 ### 0.1.3 - Docker Compose + Transient Configs - 2025-10-03